Keyboard shortcuts

 This guide will help you calibrate your Crimpdeq device to ensure accurate weight measurements.
 The calibration process involves using a known weight to establish a reference point for the device’s measurements.

-5. Once connected, the app will display the device's services and characteristics. nRF Discovered
+3. Once connected, the app will display the device’s services and characteristics.

 1. Expand the “Unknown Service” section.

-4. Calculate the Hex Value of your known weight:
+3. Compute the hex value of your known weight:

 1. Open the Floating Point to Hex Converter.

-3. Enter your known weight in the "Float value" field.
+3. Enter your known weight in the “Float value” field (in kilograms unless your device expects grams; see Important Notes).

 2. Send the command 7300000000 to the characteristic: